davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 Eu depletions in melt residues.
 However, this could be the case if quicker diffusion of Eu out of clinopyroxenes is invoked, and the samples were never fully equilibrated.
-The exact kinetics of this scenario are unclear, but it is likely that REE equilibrium was achieved in a highly reducing environment (Asimow and Blundy, personal communication) !!, or Eu was rapidly and differentially diffused into the Crystal Knob melt just prior to eruption.
+The exact kinetics of this scenario are unclear, but it is likely that REE equilibrium was achieved in a reducing environment (Asimow and Blundy, personal communication) !!, or Eu was rapidly and differentially diffused into the Crystal Knob melt just prior to eruption.
 Evaluating these scenarios is more difficult due to the low Eu counts